melintea/upml/README.md

 Finite state machines (FSM) should be fully supported.
 Hierarchical state machines (HSM) are only partially supported currently: only one hierachical level.

-Self-transitions (exit state & enter again) are not supported and are implemented as internal transitions.
+Self-transitions (exit state & enter it again) are not supported and are implemented as internal transitions.

 Plantuml: @see [the plantuml state diagram](https://plantuml.com/state-diagram):